Tsunami Alert Issued For Several Regions In Russia's Far East

-(MENAFN- IANS) New Delhi, Jan 1 (IANS) Several regions in Russia's Far East have been put on tsunami alert on Monday after a series of powerful earthquakes rocked the central part of Japan, generating waves as high as 5 meters in some areas.
+(MENAFN- IANS) Vladivostok, Jan 2 (IANS) Several regions in Russia's Far East were on tsunami alert after a series of powerful earthquakes rocked central Japan, generating waves as high as five metre in some areas.

+The Russian Ministry of Emergency Situations (EMERCOM) said on Monday that a tsunami alert was issued for the Sakhalin region, but no evacuation was necessary, Xinhua news agency reported.

+In Vladivostok and Nakhodka, two cities in the Russian Far East, authorities also issued a tsunami alert and asked fishermen and others who planned to go to sea to return to shore immediately.

+"The Tsunami Centre reports that at 19:55 local time no tsunami was registered in Vladivostok," the message said.

+As to the city of Nakhodka and the districts of Wrangel and Livadia threatened by the wave, the tsunami passed almost unnoticed.

-Earlier in the day, the Japan Meteorological Agency (JMA) issued tsunami warnings for a broad swath of the country's western coast, including Ishikawa, Fukui, Niigata, Toyama, Yamagata and other prefectures, after a series of strong earthquakes with major ones measured at up to 7.6 magnitude struck a wide area on the Sea of Japan coast in central Japan.
+A series of strong earthquakes, with major ones of up to a preliminary 7.6 magnitude, have been hitting a wide area on the Sea of Japan coast in central Japan since Monday afternoon, according to the Japan Meteorological Agency.

-According to the weather agency, the major temblor occurred at 4:10 p.m. local time (0710 GMT) at a shallow depth, registering a maximum 7 on the Japanese seismic intensity scale on the Noto Peninsula in Ishikawa Prefecture.
-It also shook buildings in central Tokyo.
+Local authorities and firefighting departments reported that multiple houses collapsed in Noto region and Hakui city in Ishikawa Prefecture.

+Nearly 32,500 households experienced power outages across Ishikawa Prefecture, said local authorities.

 --IANS